robertasdvarionas/Shipping-Tendencies-in-Klaipeda/README.md

 ![alt text](https://raw.githubusercontent.com/robertasdvarionas/Shipping-Tendencies-in-Klaipeda/refs/heads/main/Related%20Images/avg_ship_length.png)

+From the laivo_tonazas column we can calculate the average tonage of ships in the Port of Klaipeda.

 ```sql
 SELECT ROUND(AVG(laivo_tonazas),0) as average_ship_tonage FROM Laivas_edited;
 ```

 ![alt text](https://raw.githubusercontent.com/robertasdvarionas/Shipping-Tendencies-in-Klaipeda/refs/heads/main/Related%20Images/avg_ship_tonage.png)

+From the agento_imone column we can find out the most popular shipping agent company in the Port of Klaipeda.

 ```sql
 SELECT TOP (1) agento_imone as most_popular_agent_company FROM Laivas_edited